hhvm/user-documentation/guides/hack/11-built-in-types/16-string.md

 - avoid using `setlocale()` or `Locale\set_native()`; instead, store/pass a `Locale\Locale` object for the
   viewer in a similar way to how you store/pass other information about the viewer, such as their ID.
 - prefer `Locale\set_native()` over `setlocale()`.
+- if setting a locale, always explicitly specify an encoding, unless you are matching the behavior of other local executables or native libraries
 - if either is necessary, restore the default locale with `Locale\set_native(Locale\bytes())`; while this can be functionally equivalent to various other locales (e.g. `"en_US"` or `"C"`), HHVM contains optimizations specifically for the `Locale\bytes()` locale.